redstrate/redstrate.com/content/blog/deepvulkan1/index.md

 PCSS is _not_ cheap, and should be used sparingly.
 If you only apply it to just the main sun lamp in your scene, it would easily be real-time - but scaling it to every kind of light will easily slow everything down.
 As shown, point lights increase your depth samples by 1200%!
-Of course, you might turn down the samples, but imagien having even one more point light in your scene.
+Of course, you might turn down the samples, but imagine having even one more point light in your scene.
 This is a similar problem with PCF applied to point lights, but it is exacerbated with PCSS since we are easily doubling the samples or more.